DoctorDalek1963/nixos-config/README.md

 10. Copy your `age` private key into `/home/dyson/.config/sops/age/keys.txt`.
 The key is available on Dashlane if you can't copy it from another computer.
 11. Run `nix run /etc/nixos/home-manager/dyson -- --flake /etc/nixos/home-manager/dyson switch` to setup home-manager.
 12. Reboot the system, and everything should be setup!

+## Post-installation config

+Some things are very difficult or impossible to configure declaratively.

+You'll have login to your Google account with GNOME to access Google Calendar.
+You might be able to do this normally through the settings, but you might need to run `WEBKIT_FORCE_SANDBOX=0 gnome-control-center online-accounts` to open the settings.

+The first time you use an SSH key, GNOME Keyring will prompt you for the passphrase.
+These will be available in `/run/user/<uid>/secrets/ssh/<key_name>/passphrase`.

+You'll have to login to Firefox to enable Firefox Sync.
+The device name should already be set up.

+Firefox add-ons need to be manually configured.
+Refined GitHub needs a token, which is available in `/run/user/1000/secrets/firefox/extensions/refined_github/personal_access_token`.
+I won't enumerate all of my add-on settings here, but I'd recommend copying them from another machine.